DHTMLX/gantt-docs/data/desktop/howtostart_php.md

 We will make use of a [skeleton application](https://github.com/slimphp/Slim-Skeleton) for the Slim framework.

 Firstly, we need to import the project and install it.
-You can easily do it with the help of composer:
+You can easily do it with the help of Composer:

 ~~~php
 php composer.phar create-project slim/slim-skeleton gantt-rest-php
 ~~~

-If you have composer installed globally, you can apply the following command:
+If you have Composer installed globally, you can apply the following command:

 ~~~php
 composer create-project slim/slim-skeleton gantt-rest-php`
 ~~~

 Then you should check if everything works fine.
-For this, go to the application folder and run web server:
+For this, go to the application folder and run a web server:

 ~~~php
 cd gantt-rest-php